Articles in this section

 IWorksheet worksheet = workbook.Worksheets[0];

-//Set the range to convert into two dimensional array
+// Set the range to convert into a two-dimensional array

 IRange range = worksheet["B1:E5"];